harrydng/24F-Project-CareerCatalysts/database-files/README.md

-# `database-files` Folder

-TODO: Put some notes here about how this works.  include how to re-bootstrap the db.

 # Database Files Folder Explanation

 The `database-files` folder contains all the SQL scripts required to set up, initialize, and maintain the database for the TalentTrail web application.
 Each file serves a specific purpose in ensuring the proper functionality and data structure of the app.